cango91/solitaire/docs/readme.md

 class Pile{
     // base class for Foundation, Waste, Tableau, Deck(?)
     // main purpose is to have a common ancestor that stores a sequence of cards
-    // This would come in handy for dragging multiple cards as a "pile" as well }
+    // This would come in handy for dragging multiple cards as a "pile" as well?
+}

 class Foundation{